 Goals of the Core Curriculum

-Drawing upon the Catholic identity of the university as an over arching principle, the undergraduate program is then framed by three additional key principles: the pursuit of liberal learning, serving as a foundation for career preparation viewed as cultivating a vocation to serve the common good, leading to fruitful interaction with the urban community within which the university flourishes.
+Drawing upon the Catholic identity of the university as an over arching principle, the undergraduate program is then framed by three additional key principles: the pursuit of liberal learning, the cultivation of a vocation aimed at serving the common good, and the promotion of fruitful interaction with the urban community within which the university flourishes.

 Students formed within the architecture of such a curriculum will exhibit a love of learning and will act in accord with their deeper understanding of the responsibilities they carry within the various communities within which they participate.
 Through their learning they will be prepared to engage in fruitful dialogue across the many differences that constitute the polyphony of human culture, standing open to being challenged while exhibiting a readiness to seek out the deepest insights of those who at first might have seemed strikingly different from themselves.